 Monetary Policy of Nepal for the new fiscal year will focus on Mobile Banking, Nepal Rastra Bank Governor Chiranjibi Nepal has said.
-Addressing a discussion program organized by Management Association of Nepal (MAN), he also mentioned that the monetary policy will introduce a few specific measures to maintain inflation within the 6.5 percent projection, promote agriculture, boost investment in the infrastructure sector, and achieve the government’s target of 8% economic growth.
+Addressing a discussion program organized by the Management Association of Nepal (MAN), he also mentioned that the monetary policy will introduce a few specific measures to maintain inflation within the 6.5 percent projection, promote agriculture, boost investment in the infrastructure sector, and achieve the government’s target of 8% economic growth.

-Next month, the central bank is unveiling monetary policy of Nepal for the fiscal 2018/19.
+Next month, the central bank is unveiling the monetary policy of Nepal for fiscal 2018/19.

 “Digital banking is today’s necessity.
-It saves banking cost.
+It saves banking costs.
 So, the central bank will be focusing on mobile and digital banking in the monetary policy,” governor Nepal focused on the speech that he delivered in the program.

 Governor Nepal’s speech from the program on ‘Monetary Policy of Nepal’ has been summarized in four points below: